Finland and Nato

 Collective defence is NATO’s most important task

-NATO’s purpose is to safeguard the freedom and security of all its members by political and military means.
-Its core tasks include collective defence and deterrence, crisis management, and cooperative security together with other organisations and countries.
+NATO’s fundamental goal is to safeguard the freedom and security of its members through political and military means.
+Its main tasks are to ensure collective defence, crisis management and cooperative security together with other organisations and states.

-Based on Article 5 of the Treaty, an attack against one Ally is considered as an attack against all Allies.
-NATO (also referred to as the Alliance) maintains its member countries’ capacity to meet the obligation of mutual aid.
-This forms a credible deterrence against the use or threat of military force against the Alliance.
+Under Article 5 of the North Atlantic Treaty, an armed attack against one member country is considered an attack against them all.
+NATO upholds the capacity of its member countries to meet the obligation for mutual assistance.
+This provides credible deterrence against the use or threat of military force against the Alliance.

-Each member country is obliged to assist in ways that it deems necessary, including the use of military force, any member country that is the target of aggression.
-Besides collective defence, NATO's core tasks also include crisis management operations and the maintenance of a broad partnership network.
+If a NATO member country is attacked, each member country is obliged to assist by taking such action as it deems necessary, including the use of military force.
+In addition to collective defence, NATO’s core tasks include crisis management operations and maintaining an extensive partnership network.

-NATO’s collective defence is based on an integrated military command structure, a collective defence planning process and exercises.
-This way NATO can defend its member countries should the need arise.
-NATO’s military structure receives political guidance from the member countries.
+NATO’s capability for collective defence is based on an integrated military command structure, a common defence planning process, operational plans and joint exercises.
+This ensures that NATO is able to defend its member countries if such a need arises.
+NATO’s military structure operates under the political steering of the member countries.